ZondiBongi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-count the number of directories and sub directories
+display the newest 10 directories